 IV.
-Summary and outlook
+Comparison

-Summary and outlook (1/3)
+Comparison (1/4)

-This GHG balance provides a transparent overview of the GHG emissions generated by SEGGER Microcontroller GmbH for Scope 1, 2 and 3 of the calendar year 2020.
-It also is the first calculation for the GHG - balance, so in the next years an additional comparison can me made.
-According to the calculation for 2020, the main emission factors are business travels and commuting (either with a company car or a private car).
+This GHG balance provides a transparent overview of the GHG emissions generated by SEGGER Microcontroller GmbH for Scope 1, 2 and 3 of the calendar year 2021.
+It is the second calculation for the GHG - inventory, so a first comparison to the past can be made.
+Due to the pandemic, the emissions are on a lower level than in 2020, so the first "real" comparison can be made in 2022.
+According to the calculation for 2021, the main emission sources are still business travels and commuting (either with a company car or a private car).